Blog

 • You can enter your desired salary, based on not only your personal needs and wants but also on your market research of your value and salaries.
 But know that it may lead to you being screened out (if it's too high) or being offered a lower salary in the interview.

 • If you can, enter a range.
 Some online forms will allow you to enter two numbers.
-Entering a salary range is often the best option because it reduces the chances of you being screened out, allows room for negotiation, and recognizes that some of the most valuable compensation (vacation time, signing bonuses, tuition reimbursement, insurance, company cars, travel, child care, insurance, and more) isn't included in the salary.
+Entering a salary range is often the best option because it reduces the chances of being screened out, allows room for negotiation, and recognizes that some of the most valuable compensation (vacation time, signing bonuses, tuition reimbursement, insurance, company cars, travel, child care, insurance, and more) isn't included in the salary.

 How you answer the salary question on a job application will depend on your situation and what format is allowed on the online form.
 But if you can, entering a salary range is always the best option.